buxipro/px-builder/README.md

 # PX Builder

-Px Builder is AppInventor extension aix builder tool, It's support all command line tools like `Termux` and Supported all features of `java 8` also `lambda expression`.
+Px Builder is AppInventor extension aix builder tool, It's support all command line tools like `Termux` and Supported all features of `java 8` also `lambda expressions`.

 To get started, place the all source files under the `src/` like `src/com/example/Example.java`, place the all helpers source file under the `src/com/example/helpers/Dropdown.java` more details is here [READ](https://docs.google.com/document/u/0/d/10kdXhSKlNBylE9mu2bago76jZVEj4R7H7pe0RKwoLAg/mobilebasic#heading=h.j2gi06bgd9sf).
 Any libraries `"(.jar)"` you need should be placed under